Not just Shark

 Similar species:

-day lies motionless unless closely harassed.
+for much of the day unless closely harassed or in the vicinity of a shark feed.
 Will bite if provoked.
 Nurse sharks

 are opportunistic and become regular visitors to shark feeds.

-sharks are extremely common sights in many areas of Florida and the Caribbean.
+sharks are extremely common sights in many areas of Florida, the Bahamas and the Caribbean.